gromag/ml-resources/sqlalchemy-in-10-minutes.md

 ## Disclaimer and Acknowledgement

-This document has redacted in various places however it remains mostly the output of a GPT 3 model.
+This document has been redacted in various places, however it remains mostly the output of a GPT 3 model.

 Large Language Models like GPT 3 might hallucinate and give give incorrect information, please use your own judgment and take this as an input to do further research.